 - The Foundation for a Healthy Kentucky funded the production of public service announcements about COVID-19 for television, radio, and social media.
 Learn more here.

-- The Virginia G, Piper Charitable Trust is making $6.3 million in emergency grants to support nonprofits in Arizona’s Maricopa County during the outbreak of Covid-19, including $2 million to Arizona State University’s Biodesign Institute to expand its automated, rapid diagnostic testing that aims to mitigate the spread and potential reoccurrence of the virus.
+- The Virginia G. Piper Charitable Trust is making $6.3 million in emergency grants to support nonprofits in Arizona’s Maricopa County during the outbreak of Covid-19, including $2 million to Arizona State University’s Biodesign Institute to expand its automated, rapid diagnostic testing that aims to mitigate the spread and potential recurrence of the virus.
 Learn more here.

 - University of Pennsylvania School of Nursing is offering free telehealth training to all health care providers.
 Learn more here.